-In this post I will be showing you how to read DICOM images in Java.
+In this post, I will be showing you how to read DICOM image files in Java.

 First an introduction to Dicom images…